Low-lying zeros of L-functions for Quaternion Algebras: Trace formula

 \proof Similarly to the intervention of the trace formula in Lemma \ref{lem:selecting} above, we use the Poisson summation formula in order to count characters.
-We seek a test-function such that the spectral side gives $\Xi(\pi_R)$.
+We seek a test function such that the spectral side gives $\Xi(\pi_R)$.
 We work on $F^\times$ instead of $Z \backslash F^\times$ for simplicity, characters of $Z \backslash F^\times$ corresponding to those of $F^\times$ trivial on the center.

 At archimedian places, the trivial action on the center implies they are among the trivial one and the sign, hence have conductor 1 at those places.
 Archimedean characters are of the form $\chi_{\varepsilon, t} = \mathrm{sgn}^{\varepsilon} |\det|^{it}$ for $\varepsilon \in \{0, 1\}$ and $t \in \R$.
 Let us introduce $f_{T,v}$, for $v$ an archimedean place, a non-negative smooth function such that $\widehat{f}_{T,v}$ is compactly supported, takes values 1 for $t=0$, and $|\widehat{f}_{T,v}| \leqslant 1$.
 In particular, considering it as a function on archimedean characters, we get that $\widehat{f}_{T,v}(\mathrm{sgn}^{\varepsilon} |\det|^{it})$ is 1 for $t=0$, and vanish unless $t$ is small enough, say $|t| \leqslant T$.